dougbutner/web-4/README.md

 Web 4 lays the foundation for this to be built.
 But, like any democratic system.
 We need your help.
 Please read this paper, and consider these ideas.
 If you believe you can make them better, please submit a pull request with your ideas.
 If you are a developer, I want to remind you of the license of this repo, and invite you to forge any of these ideas into hot-pressed applications.

+## Guiding Philosophy
+Web 4 seeks to implement systems in harmony with the universe itself by replicating nature: the abundance received from the Sun, the raising of entropy in closed systems,

 ## Defining Web 4
 Web 4 introduces provably democratic systems built on top of web 3's open-source decentralized networks.